 The tour price includes

-- Accommodation on twin sharing basis at hotel in Shimla and homestays/camps elewhere
+- Accommodation on twin sharing basis at hotels in Shimla and Kalpa.
+Basic homestays/camps elsewhere

-- All meals (basic vegetarian food) during the tour
+- All meals (basic vegetarian food) during the tour, except on Day 1 and Day 15

 - All permits and fees